German battleship Bismarck: Sinking

 Junack, who had abandoned ship by the time it capsized, observed no underwater damage to the ship's starboard side.
-Von Müllenheim-Rechberg reported the same but assumed that the port side, which was then under water, had been more significantly damaged.
+Müllenheim-Rechberg reported the same but assumed that the port side, which was then under water, had been more significantly damaged.
 Some survivors reported they saw Captain Lindemann standing at attention at the stem of the ship as she sank.
-Around 400 men were now in the water; Dorsetshire and the destroyer Maori moved in and lowered ropes to pull the survivors aboard.
+Around eight-hundred to a thousand men were now in the water; Dorsetshire and the destroyer Maori moved in and lowered ropes to pull the survivors aboard.
 At 11:40, Dorsetshire's captain ordered the rescue effort abandoned after lookouts spotted what they thought was a U-boat.
-Dorsetshire had rescued 85 men and Maori had picked up 25 by the time they left the scene. had been watching from a distance the last fights of Bismarck with Vian's destroyers and Tovey's ships and rescued three men from a rubber dinghy in the evening at 19:30.
+Dorsetshire had rescued 85 men and Maori had picked up 25 by the time they left the scene.
+U-74, which had been watching the action from a distance, rescued three men from a rubber dinghy in the evening at 19:30.
 The next day the German trawler Sachsenwald rescued another two from a raft at 22:45.
 One of the men picked up by the British died of his wounds the following day.
 Out of a crew of over 2,200 men, only 114 survived.

-In 1959, C. S. Forester published his novel Last Nine Days of the Bismarck.
-The book was adapted for the movie Sink the Bismarck!, released the following year.
-For dramatic effect the film showed Bismarck sinking a British destroyer and shooting down two aircraft, neither of which happened.
-That same year, Johnny Horton released the song "Sink the Bismark".